 Can you really conclude from one study that CBD isolate is not effective in relieving “a myriad of symptoms” in advanced cancer?

-A study that was published last month in the Journal of Clinical Oncology found that cannabidiol (CBD) is no better than placebo in relieving symptoms of end stage cancer.
+A study says CBD is no better than a placebo for cancer symptoms.
+Published recently in the Journal of Clinical Oncology found that cannabidiol (CBD) is no better than placebo in relieving symptoms of end stage cancer.
 This was a double blind and placebo-controlled study that was conducted by Mater Research in collaboration with the University of Queensland.